meerk40t/meerk40t/README.md

 # Support

 If you have a bug, feature request, or other issue raise it here.
 These are likely to be resolved.
-Squeeky wheels get the grease. https://github.com/meerk40t/meerk40t/issues
+Squeaky wheels get the grease. https://github.com/meerk40t/meerk40t/issues

 ## Wiki